 You could look for clues from past projects or positions — did they finish projects on time?
 Did their references from other employers mention these traits?
 Were they frequently off-topic and long-winded during the interview process?

-Spotting any red flags could mean that the candidate may not be their most successful working in a remote role, and would benefit from finding an in-person office position as well where they have more oversight and less distractions to help keep them on track.
+Spotting any red flags could mean that the candidate may not be their most successful working in a remote role, and would benefit from finding an in-person office position as well where they have more oversight and fewer distractions to help keep them on track.